jjnether/obsidian_backup/jnetherton/_TO DO.md

 - Why is source voltage not a permissive for entering auto mode
 - Edited PSV16 for opening S2 also when LB01=1
 - After an ITS, local relay goes to manual, but not other relay
+	- goose command to set to manual is only asserted on PB press, auto mode blocked, or the command itself (from other relay)
+	- EDITED - added falling trigger of ITS and both RTS to trigger this